 - coronary angioplasty, which is a procedure that involves threading a small balloon into the coronary artery

 - the insertion of a wire mesh tube to prop open a blocked blood vessel during an angioplasty

 - bypass surgery, which involves a surgeon creating new pathways for blood to travel through to the heart muscle

-A person will likely receive different treatments if their high troponin levels are due to a different cause.
+A person will likely receive different treatments if their abnormal troponin levels are due to a different cause.

-The best treatment for high troponin levels will depend on the underlying cause.
-If a heart attack is responsible for the high levels, treatment may involve emergency procedures to open a blocked artery.
+If a heart attack is responsible for the high levels of troponin, treatment may involve emergency procedures to open a blocked artery.